Lido Isle, Newport Beach: History

 The name Lido originated from the Lido di Venezia.
 In 1904 Henry Huntington became a partner with William Collins in the Newport Beach Company.
 In exchange for extending the Pacific Electric Railway to Newport Beach, Huntington received 250 acre and a 100 ft wide right-of-way for the railway.
 A mudflat was included in addition to the other land given Huntington.
 This mudflat became known as Electric Island, Pacific Electric Island, and finally Huntington Island.

 In 1923, Huntington Island was purchased from Pacific Electric by W. K. Parkinson for $45,000 (~$747,000 in 2022).
 Parkinson, a former conductor on the Pacific Electric, made his fortune from land investments when oil was discovered near Bakersfield.
 Parkinson spent more than a quarter-million dollars dredging the harbor and using the fill to raise the isle more than ten feet above the high tide line.
 The Griffith Company was hired to build seawalls, a bridge, piers and roads.

 The new development was one of the first master planned communities in California and was conceived to resemble a European resort.
 Parkinson envisioned the space as a resort similar to those in the Mediterranean.
 After dredging the island was renamed Lido Isle in homage to Lido di Venezia near Venice.

 Geography

 The island has one bridge providing access.
 The community was one of the first in Southern California to be built with underground utilities.

-As part of the Mediterranean-theme the development was built with streets named after many Mediterranean cities, including Barcelona, Genoa, Nice and Ithaca.
+As part of its Mediterranean theme, the development's streets are named after many Mediterranean cities, including Barcelona, Genoa, Nice, and Ithaca.
 The names of the two main streets, Via Lido Nord and Via Lido Soud, also reflect this theme.
 The island has about 800 homes with about 250 on the water.
 Most are built in a Mediterranean Revival Style architecture, but there are some Cape Cod and modern style homes as well.